No. 11 Group RAF

 No. 11 Group is a group in the Royal Air Force first formed in 1918.
 It had been formed and disbanded for various periods during the 20th century before disbanding in 1996 and reforming again in 2018.
 Its most famous service was in 1940 in the Battle of Britain during the Second World War, when it defended London and the south-east of the United Kingdom from attacks by the German Luftwaffe.

 It was reformed in late 2018 as a "multi-domain operations group" to ensure the service thinks and acts in a networked way.
+Today the group commands and controls air operations worldwide.
+It provides Air Defence of the UK through the National Air & Space Operations Centre, the ability to deploy with other services and nations with the Joint Force Air Component and projecting air power in the Middle East through 83 Expeditionary Air Group (EAG)."

 History

 First World War

 No. 11 Group was first formed on 1 April 1918 in No. 2 Area as No. 11 (Equipment) Group, and was transferred to South-Western Area the next month on 8 May.
 The Group was disbanded on 17 May 1918.

 Inter-war years

-The next incarnation of the Group occurred in 22 August 1918 when it was formed as part of the North-Western Area.
+The next incarnation of the Group occurred on 22 August 1918 when it was formed as part of the North-Western Area.
 On 6 February 1920, Group captain Ian Bonham-Carter took command and three months later, in May 1920, 11 Group was reduced in status to No. 11 Wing.
 The Group was reformed on 1 May 1936 as No. 11 (Fighter) Group by renaming Fighting Area.
 On 14 July 1936, 11 Group became the first RAF Fighter Command Group responsible for the air-defence of southern England, including London.